drowrin/orpheus/content/posts/hellblade-2.md

 combat scenes, but they were included anyways.
 They seemed dynamic, not pre-programmed.
 Like, if I approached an enemy from their left flank and swung, barely clipping their thigh, that _exact spot_ is where a new cut would appear.
-It would allign with the angle of my swing and the length I cut as well.
+It would align with the angle of my swing and the length I cut as well.
 Really impressive.

 The visuals got really surreal and abstract sometimes, and the game pulled it